 National Year of Reading: half the story

-The organisation suggests that businesses have an important role to play and the business engagement campaign encourages businesses across the country to get involved in the National Year of Reading.
+The organization suggests that businesses have an important task and the business engagement campaign encourages businesses across the country to become involved in the National Year of Reading.

-'Everything starts with reading' is the headline banner on every page of the website.
-Certainly, it's a catchy title, but it's just half the story.
-The local Chamber of Commerce suggests that businesses need employees who can read and write well enough to follow written instructions and operate computerised and technological equipment.
-That's true, but it's not sufficient.
+'Everything starts with reading' is the subtitle on each page of the website.
+Certainly, it is a catchy subtitle, but it is only half the story.
+The local Chamber of Commerce suggests that businesses need employees who can read and write sufficiently well to obey written instructions and to operate computerised and technological equipment.
+That is true, but it is not sufficient.
 Communication is a two-way activity.

-Reading requires effort by the reader.
-However, writers can help to reduce the reader's effort by writing clearly.
-Far too many businesses spew out corporate drivel in their general communications, and technobabble in their technical documentation.
-It's convoluted, unstructured, and vague.
-Readers often struggle to understand this text.
+Reading requires work by the reader.
+However, writers can help to decrease the reader's work by writing clearly.
+Too many businesses spew out corporate drivel in their general communications, and technobabble in their technical documentation.
+It is complex, unstructured, and unclear.
+Readers struggle to understand the text.

-TechScribe would like to add another challenge for businesses: clarify unclear text so that it conforms to best practice guidelines.
-Employees could seek out examples of unclear text, which the 'owner' of the text could then re-write.
+TechScribe wants to add a challenge for businesses: clarify unclear text so that it conforms to best practice guidelines.
+Employees can find examples of unclear text, which the 'owner' of the text can then re-write.

 See also ![]()